Ek Villain: Development

 Ekta Kapoor signed Mohit Suri to direct a romantic thriller.
-Ek Villain was earlier reported to be a remake of the Korean film I Saw the Devil, though Suri, the director, refuted the claim.
-Suri stated that every character in the film would have grey shades.
+Ek Villain has been reported to be a remake of the Korean film I Saw the Devil, though Suri, the director, has refuted the claim.

+Suri has stated that every character in the film comes with grey shades.

 Marketing and promotions

 The Central Board of Film Certification (CBFC) cleared the film with a U/A certificate after a total of eight cuts designed to tone down the action sequences and mute a particular word.
 Tanuj Garg, representative of Balaji Motion Pictures stated the cuts were less than a minute of screen time.

 The movie's official teaser which was released on 4 April 2014 with the film Main Tera Hero, got 1 million views on YouTube within three days of release.
 The official trailer of 2 minutes 18 secs was launched later and was well received by critics, as well as garnered praise from around the industry, including Karan Johar, Ranbir Kapoor, Katrina Kaif among others.

 Sidharth Malhotra, Shraddha Kapoor, Riteish Deshmukh, Mohit Suri and the film's music directors attended a musical event in Mumbai to promote the soundtrack of the film.
 Further, Malhotra and Kapoor promoted the movie at the IPL semi-finals as well as on reality shows like Jhalak Dikhhla Jaa.
 Promotion campaigns were also organized across the country in cities like Jaipur, Kolkata and Delhi.
 As a part of the promotional strategy, a television show based on Bollywood villains was hosted by Malhotra.